milankl/SoftPosit.jl/README.md

 # Installation

-In the package manager do
+In the Julia REPL do

 ```julia
 julia>] add SoftPosit
 ```

-and then simply `using SoftPosit` which enables all of the functionality.
+where `]` opens the package manager.
+Then simply `using SoftPosit` which enables all of the functionality.

 # 8, 16 and 32bit posit formats